crosscompute/crosscompute/README.md

 # CrossCompute

-Transform your notebook or script into a web-based resource.
+Automate your Jupyter notebooks and scripts as web-based reports, tools, widgets, dashboards, wizards.

 - Reports are documents that update when the data changes.
 - Tools are forms that transform input variables into output variables.